Guilty Gear has Justice. Most of her attacks have long reach, a typical Punch-Slash-Heavy Slash combo could take a large

 In the console version's Story Mode, whenever a opponent needs to be more boss-like for story purposes, the game simply gives them an unlimited super bar.
 That said, the PSP version and 2010 DLC for the PS3 and 360 versions also have Unlimited versions of everyone else!

-Unlimited Noel is faster and is more maneuverable in air, her Muzzle Flitter grab can be done from further away, can fire all 3 versions of her Optic Barrel in succession, fires 3 ending shots if the initial minigun hits with Fenrir, fires 5 missiles without bullets with Thor, and her Chain Revolver moves can now be done more times.
+Unlimited Noel is faster and is more maneuverable in the air, her Muzzle Flitter grab can be done from further away, she can fire all 3 versions of her Optic Barrel in succession, fires 3 ending shots if the initial minigun hits with Fenrir, fires 5 missiles without bullets with Thor, and her Chain Revolver moves can now be done more times.

 Unlimited Taokaka has faster Drive attacks, even better mobility, can chain any move into any other move, her Kitty Litter Special throw 3 objects at the same time, and the bowling ball she throws with the C version of the move doesn't disappear until it goes offscreen and can combo opponent endlessly if it hits a grounded opponent, and her "This is for the tuna!" super now does 100 hits.
 Also her Hexa-Edge can now be done in the air, and her Almost Becoming Two! lasts longer.

-Unlimited Tager gets wheels installed in his boots, allowing him to run at super fucking fast speeds and able to go across the screen in 30 frames, and also has autoguard against all mid and high attacks while he's running.
+Unlimited Tager gets wheels installed in his boots, allowing him to run at super fucking fast speeds, making him able to go across the screen in 30 frames, and also has autoguard against all mid and high attacks while he's running.
 His Drive attacks are enhanced, making dragging opponents easier.
 He now can hold 2 Spark Bolt shots from the start, and Voltic Charge charges the Spark Bolt gauge faster.
-His Genesic Emerald Tager Buster sucks you in hyper-fast when magnetized, and has a much easier command (simply 1C/3C).
-Now Magna Tech Wheel -> Terra Break doesn't need extra 50 Heat.
+His Genesic Emerald Tager Buster has a much easier command (simply 1C/3C) and sucks you in hyper-fast when magnetized.
 Speaking of which, his magnetism now lasts for 30 seconds instead of 7.
+On top of that, Magna Tech Wheel -> Terra Break doesn't need extra 50 Heat.
 THE POWER OF SCIENCE!